Soontao/iconfinder/README.md

 ## update

-now, with update, script can process any icons under 512 * 512 px, and pls dont delete *_empty_512.png* file
+now, with update, script can process any icons under 512 * 512 px

 meanwhile, with update, you could process all files in a specific directory